noahcoolboy/funcaptcha/README.md

     proxy: "http://127.0.0.1:8888", // A proxy used to get images and answer captchas, usually not required
     userAgent: "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/102.0.0.0 Safari/537.36" // Custom user agent for all future requests
 })

+// If you would like to let a user solve the captcha in their browser console.log(session.getEmbedUrl())
 ```

 One session can get you 10 funcaptcha challenges, you will have to get another session after that.